Egypt balloon crash kills 19, mostly foreign tourists

-LUXOR, Egypt At least 19 people, most of them Asian and European tourists, died on Tuesday when a hot air balloon caught fire and crashed near the ancient Egyptian town of Luxor after a mid-air gas explosion, officials said.
+LUXOR, Egypt At least 19 people, most of them Asian and European tourists, died on Tuesday when a hot air balloon crashed near the ancient Egyptian town of Luxor after a mid-air gas explosion, officials said.

-The balloon came down in farmland a few kilometers (miles) from the Valley of the Kings and pharaonic temples popular with tourists.
+The balloon came down in farmland a few kilometres (miles) from the Valley of the Kings and pharaonic temples that draw tourists to Luxor.
 Rescue workers gathered the dead from the field where the charred remains of the balloon, gas canisters and other pieces of wreckage landed.

 One Egyptian was also killed, Health Minister Mohamed Mostafa Hamed told Reuters, listing the other victims as tourists from Japan, China, France, Britain and Hungary.
 Earlier, officials had said all the dead were foreigners.